bitcraft/dcdrop/readme.md

 The Dreamcast can be connected to the host computer by connecting them together using modems.
 Please check the very useful guide linked below to connect your Dreamcast to your host pc.

+You will need to follow this guide first.
+DCDROP will not be able to communicate with the host computer alone.

 http://www.dreamcast-scene.com/guides/pc-dc-server-guide-win7/